Boston's Finest

-Boston's Finest is an American reality television series on TNT which chronicled the daily operations of the Boston Police Department.
+Boston's Finest is an American reality television series on TNT that chronicles the daily operations of the Boston Police Department.
 The series was green-lit on May 11, 2012, with the premiere on February 27, 2013.
-It was announced in May 2013 that the series had been renewed for a six-episode second season.
+The television show received a second season renewal for six episodes in May 2013.

 Cast

 The show followed officers of four different units of the Boston Police Department.